 Eighty per cent of homes are damaged in Turks and Caicos islands by hurricane.

-Officials said at least 1.5 million people had been evacuated from vulnerable areas in across Cuba.
+Officials said at least 1.5 million people had been evacuated from vulnerable areas in Cuba, which is also recovering from Gustav’s strike last week on western provinces.

-Officials said at least 66 people, including more than a dozen children, had died from the floods brought by Ike in Haiti, in addition to the 500 killed last week by Tropical Storm Hanna less than a week ago.
+Officials said at least 47 people – 13 of them children – had died recently from the floods in Haiti, in addition to the 500 killed last week by Tropical Storm Hanna.

 Eighty per cent of homes in the Turks and Caicos islands were damaged by winds, although there were no reports of deaths.